matthewjflanagan/JOBS-4-MORE/README.md

 # <JOBS-4-MORE>
 ## Description
 Look up a job by industry and experience level to find the job that be best suited for your skillset and experience!
 A list of jobs will show best on the parameters chosen and you can view each job in more details once you click on the link to the job.
-Details shown are the job title, company, description, and the location of the job site shown on google maps.
+Details shown are the job title, company, description, and Google Maps so you can look up the area where your potential job is located.

 ## Table of Contents (Optional)
 - [Installation](#installation)